LasterAlex/teloxide_tests/examples/README.md

 1. You need to install and start postgres on your machine, here is [ubuntu install](https://www.digitalocean.com/community/tutorials/how-to-install-postgresql-on-ubuntu-20-04-quickstart)
 2. `cargo install diesel_cli --no-default-features --features postgres`
 3. Add `~/.cargo/bin` to `PATH` (or just run ~/.cargo/bin/diesel by itself)
-4. `diesel setup --database-url postgres://postgres:mvcx90XKxasd@localhost/phrase_bot` in the phrase_bot directory
+4. `diesel setup --database-url postgres://postgres:password@localhost/phrase_bot` in the phrase_bot directory (don't forget to change the password!)
 5. `cargo run` or `cargo test`!

 Fun fact: I did not run the bot until i've written everything!
 The tests really helped!